neighborhoods/pipenv-devcheck/README.md

 package release to update requirements, or developers having difficulty with helping users debug due to a hidden environment difference.

-After installation, simply run `pipenv-devcheck` via the command line to use!
+After installation, simply run `pipenv-devcheck` at the root of a package via the command line to use!

 ## Visible Examples ##
 To interact with this tool and see how its output will be displayed, simply modify `demo/demo_Pipfile` and `demo/demo_setup.py` to introduce various version discrepances, and then run the code in `demo/demo.py`.

+## Disclaimer ##
+This tool is not designed to check for implicit compatibility issues between package versions.
+It will only check if the version numbers specified in a package's dependency files theoretically are compatible.
+Please consult the source of the individual packages if implicit compatibility issues arise.